jwg4/lsd/README.md

 See [[https://docs.python.org/2/library/decimal.html#context-objects]] or [[https://docs.python.org/3.7/library/decimal.html#context-objects]].

 ## Thanks
-There are only six tests for this project.
+There are only a small number of tests for this project.
 That's thanks to the awesome hypothesis project which generates test cases for unit tests.
 It's really powerful for checking edge cases.
 See [[https://github.com/HypothesisWorks/hypothesis]]